RavenDS/singstar-toolbox/README.md

-# SingStar PS2 Toolbox
+# SingStar Toolbox
 A Custom Disc Creator for SingStar.
 Create custom SingStar discs with your own songs!

-Every external tool used by [SingStar Creator v3](https://github.com/weathondev/SingstarCreatorTutorial) has been entirely rewritten in VB.Net.
+Fixes all bugs and inconsistencies from [SingStar Creator v3](https://github.com/weathondev/SingstarCreatorTutorial), uses homemade converters and modules instead of stolen PS2 SDK like SCV does.

 <img src="Singstar-Toolbox-1.1.png" width=50% height=50%>